-From 1979 to 1981, she worked as a staff attorney for Connecticut Legal Services Inc. in Willimantic, Connecticut, representing low income persons in domestic disputes (especially spousal abuse and custody issues) and housing disputes.
-In 1981, she joined the Hartford law firm of Moller, Horton & Fineberg, P.C., and in 1985 she became a principal in the firm.
+From 1979 to 1981, she worked as a staff attorney for Connecticut Legal Services, Inc. in Willimantic, Connecticut, representing low income persons in domestic disputes (especially spousal abuse and custody issues) and housing disputes.
+In 1981, she joined the Hartford law firm of Moller, Horton & Fineberg, P.C., and in 1985, she became a principal in the firm.
 While associated with the firm from 1981 through 1993, she litigated products liability and other personal injury actions at the trial court level and enjoyed an active appellate advocacy practice.
-In November 1993, Governor Lowell Weicker appointed Judge DiPentima to the trial bench as a Superior Court judge.
+In November of 1993, Governor Lowell Weicker appointed her to the trial bench as a Superior Court judge.
 On May 13, 2003, Judge DiPentima was sworn in as a judge of the Appellate Court.
 On March 29, 2010, Judge DiPentima was sworn in as Chief Judge of the Appellate Court by Chief Justice Chase Rogers, and on July 31, 2020, Judge DiPentima stepped down as Chief Judge and became a senior judge of the Appellate Court.
 She continues to sit on cases each term, and she regularly conducts preargument conferences.

 In June of 2007, Chief Justice Rogers appointed her to serve as chair of the newly-formed Public Service and Trust Commission, which created a five-year strategic plan for the Judicial Branch.
 She continues to oversee the implementation of the Judicial Branch's strategic plan.
 From 2012 to 2016, Judge DiPentima served on the Executive Committee for the national organization Council of Chief Judges of the State Courts of Appeal, and continues to be active in that organization.